luostrowski/Demultiplexing/Assignment-the-first/README.md

 Please fill in your answers on [Answers.md](Answers.md)

 ## Part 1 – Quality Score Distribution per-nucleotide
 1. Perform some initial data exploration!
-Record any bash commands you used inside a lab notebook (sumbmit to this repo!).
+Record any bash commands you used inside a lab notebook (submit to this repo!).
     1. Determine which files contain the indexes, and which contain the paired end reads containing the biological data of interest.
 Create a table and label each file with either read1, read2, index1, or index2.
     2. Determine the length of the reads in each file.
     3. Determine the phred encoding for these data.